-In a move that validates the gig economy, On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file a Form 1040, Schedule C. Below are answers to frequently asked questions regarding the PPP eligibility for the self-employed, freelancers, independent contractors and sole proprietors.
+On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file Form 1040, Schedule C. Below are answers to frequently asked questions regarding the self-employed, freelancers, independent contractors and sole proprietors.

 Are there any other restrictions on how I can use PPP loan proceeds?

 Yes.
-At least 75% of the PPP loan proceeds should be used for payroll costs.
-For purposes of determining the percentage of use of proceeds for payroll costs (but not for forgiveness purposes), the amount of any refinanced EIDL will be included.
+At least 60% of the PPP loan amount should be used for payroll costs.
+For purposes of determining the percentage of use of proceeds for payroll costs (but not for forgiveness purposes), the amount of any refinanced Economic Injury Disaster Loan will be included.